Ryszard Petru: Education and early career (1990s–2001)

-Banking and corporate career (2001–2014)
+Banking and corporate career (2001–2015)

 From 2001 to 2004, Petru worked as an economist for the Polish and Hungarian affairs at the World Bank, dealing with the reform of public finances, regional policy and investment climate.

 Then, until 2008, he held a position of the chief economist at the Bank BPH.

 He then worked at the BRE Bank (later rebranded to mBank) as the director for the bank's strategy and chief economist, and as a managing director at PKO BP.

 Between 2011 and 2014, he was a partner at PricewaterhouseCoopers, responsible for the area of Polish small and medium-size private companies.

 Since May 13, 2011 he has been the Chairman of the non-profit organization Association of Polish Economists.

 He also occasionally cooperated with Forum Obywatelskiego Rozwoju (Civil Development Forum), founded by Leszek Balcerowicz, as a speaker at their meetings and seminars.

 In 2013, he appeared as an expert in seven episodes of a Religia.tv show Morality and Ethics in the Time of Crisis, where current events from the world of finance and economics were discussed.

 In the same year, he became an economic advisor to the Marshal of the Lower Silesian Voivodeship.

 Between 2008 and 2013, Ryszard Petru was an informal advisor to Polish Prime Minister Donald Tusk, acting as the intermediary between Tusk and the International Monetary Fund.
-A document signed and sent from the United States Embassy in Warsaw by (now former) U.S. Ambassador Victor Ashe, detailing his meeting with Petru, was published by WikiLeaks in March 2009.
+A leaked diplomatic cable was sent from the United States Embassy in Warsaw in March 2009 by (now former) U.S. Ambassador Victor Ashe, detailing his meeting with Petru.

 From February to March 2014, Petru was the Chairman of the Supervisory Board of the Polish State Railways.
 In the same year, he became the Chairman of the Supervisory Board of the Solaris Bus & Coach enterprise.

 He has been an author of publications on economics, including the book The End of the Free Market?
 The Origins of the Crisis (2014), written with journalist Łukasz Lipiński.
 He worked as an expert and co-author with Grzegorz Kasdepke on two children's books explaining the ins and outs of economics, published by the National Centre of Culture.